hacker7pro/packet-crafter/README.md

         python2 main.py
 ⚠️ Notes
      ✔️ Use Python 3 for full feature compatibility

-⚠️ Python 2 is deprecated and may break newer modules 💡 On Linux, you may need:
+⚠️ Python 2 is deprecated and may break newer modules
-                      python3 main.py

 🖥️ Main Menu Interface